raccoon-lang/raccoon/docs/language/PROPOSALS.md

 - Where clause [In Progress]

     ```py
-    for i in 1..20 where i % 2:
+    for i in range(21) where i % 2:
         print(i)

     [i for i in ls where i > 5]
     ```

-- Type annotation & Generics [In Progress]
+- Revamped type annotation & Generics [In Progress]

     ```py
     # Type anotation